Chymyst/chymyst-core/docs/chymyst03.md

 ```

 This example is the simplest case where the blocking molecule is emitted in the middle of a simple list of declarations within the reaction body.
-The reaction body is stack-ripped at the point where the blocking molecule is emitted.
+In order to transform this code into non-blocking code, the reaction body is cut at the point where the blocking molecule is emitted.
-The rest of the reaction body is moved into a nested auxiliary reaction that consumes `auxReply()`.
+The rest of the reaction body is then moved into a nested auxiliary reaction that consumes `auxReply()`.

-This correspondence can be seen as an optimization: when we translate blocking code into non-blocking code, we improve efficiency of the CPU usage because fewer threads will be waiting.
+This code transformation can be seen as an optimization: when we translate blocking code into non-blocking code, we improve efficiency of the CPU usage because fewer threads will be waiting.
-For this reason, it is desirable to perform the nonblocking translation when possible.
+For this reason, it is desirable to perform the **nonblocking transformation** when possible.

-If the blocking molecule is emitted inside an `if-then-else` block, or inside a `match-case` block, the nonblocking translation becomes more involved.
+If the blocking molecule is emitted inside an `if-then-else` block, or inside a `match-case` block, the nonblocking transformation will become more involved.
-It becomes necessary to introduce multiple auxiliary reply molecules and multiple nested reactions, corresponding to all the possible clauses where the blocking molecule is emitted.
+It will be necessary to introduce multiple auxiliary reply molecules and multiple nested reactions, corresponding to all the possible clauses where the blocking molecule is emitted.

-Similarly, the nonblocking translation becomes more involved when several different blocking molecules are emitted in the same reaction body.
+Similarly, the nonblocking transformation becomes more involved when several different blocking molecules are emitted in the same reaction body.

-There are some cases where the nonblocking translation seems to be impossible.
+There are some cases where the nonblocking transformation seems to be impossible.
-For example, it is impossible to perform the translation automatically if a blocking molecule is emitted inside a loop, or more generally, within a function scope, because that function could later be called elsewhere by arbitrary code.
+For example, it is impossible to perform the transformation automatically if a blocking molecule is emitted inside a loop, or more generally, within a function scope, because that function could later be called elsewhere by arbitrary code.
-In order to be able to always perform the nonblocking translations for reaction bodies, `Chymyst Core` prohibits emitting a blocking molecule in such contexts.
+In order to be able to always perform the nonblocking transformation for reaction bodies, `Chymyst Core` prohibits emitting a blocking molecule in such contexts.

 ```scala
 val c = m[Unit]